 This degree is for people pursuing ordained ministry.
 It combines academic learning with experiential learning through a residency (internship) requirement.
 This is a four-year degree.

 Required courses to be completed before residency (internship) are in the areas of: Biblical Studies, Theology, Church History, Ethics/Church in Society, Pastoral Care, Worship and Christian Education.
-An Integration Seminar (practical field ministry work) is also required.
-In addition, there are credits which must be completed during residency (internship) and before graduation, such as: United Church History, Theology and Polity, Parish Administration, Skills and Identity in Pastoral Ministry, Cross-Cultural Experience and Who Am I in Parish Ministry?
-There are other requirements in the life of the college that must also be fulfilled, eg. orientation, chapel leadership and various workshops.
+Integration Seminar (practical field ministry work) is also required.
+In addition, there are credits which must be completed during residency (internship) and before graduation such as: United Church History, Theology and Polity, Mission and Administration, Skills and Reflection in Pastoral Ministry, Learning and Reflection in Aboriginal Ministry contexts and Vocation and Identity in Pastoral Ministry?
+There are other requirements in the life of the college that must also be fulfilled, e.g. orientation, chapel leadership and various workshops.

 Occasional students may register for credit in up to four semester courses without being enrolled in a degree program.
 To be permitted to take a course for credit, such students must provide the college with a transcript indicating they have successfully completed the equivalent of one year of university classes or the Leadership Development Module from the Centre for Christian Studies, or successfully complete a skills assessment (available from the registrar’s office).
 Occasional students may audit a course (except an Internet course) with the permission of the instructor.